kaushikpatil2911/SQL-Scripts/README.md

 - **Window Functions**: Explains window functions and their usage.
 - **Common Table Expressions (CTEs)**: Demonstrates the use of CTEs for writing complex queries.
 - **Stored Procedures**: Shows how to create and use stored procedures.

-Feel free to explore the scripts and experiment with them on your own!

-## How to Use

-1. Clone or download this repository to your local machine.
-2. Open your preferred SQL editor or database management tool.
-3. Execute the SQL scripts in your database environment to see the results.
-4. Feel free to modify the scripts or use them as reference material for your projects.